masoodtariq/health-checks/README.md

 Greedy algorithms made me too much greedy.
 Probability and statistics are not as difficult as we think.
 Cuury with full of spicies always cause bitter problems.
+Alhamdulilah done with final exams.
+Now just left web project. lets see what happens.